jd-solanki/anu/packages/documentation/docs/guide/components/avatar.md

 <!-- 👉 Default -->
 ::::card Default

-Default variant for avatar is `light`
+Default variant for avatar is `light`.

+Use `color` prop to change the avatar color.

 :::code DemoAvatarDefault
 <<< @/demos/avatar/DemoAvatarDefault.vue